 Instead, monster cookies are peanut butter cookies with oats, chocolate chips, and candy-coated chocolate bits (aka M&Ms!).
 They actually earned their name because their creator, Dick Wesley, broke multiple stand mixers when trying to beat together all of the ingredients… So he called it a “monster” of a cookie dough, and the name stuck!

-Now with that out of the way… Let’s go over how to make these healthy flourless chocolate monster cookies!
+Now with that out of the way… Let’s go over what you’ll need to make these healthy flourless chocolate monster cookies!
 This easy recipe deviates from the original in a few ways, including one key part… You don’t need a stand mixer or electric mixer to make them!

 Instead, you just need a couple of bowls, a whisk, and a fork.
 I love any kind of recipe where I don’t need to pull out my mixer… Especially because that usually means I can stick everything in the dishwasher for easy clean up! 😉

-In your first bowl, you’ll mix together instants oats and cocoa powder.
-Instant oats are also called “quick cooking” or “one minute” oats.
+Oats.
+In your first bowl, you’ll start with instant oats.
+They’re also called “quick cooking” or “one minute” oats.
 They’re not the ones sold in those individual brown paper packets with flavors like apple cinnamon or maple brown sugar!

-You’ll also need homemade creamy peanut butter. ← That’s my super easy recipe!
-You just need 5 minutes and a blender to make it.
+Peanut butter.
+Next on the ingredients list is homemade creamy peanut butter. ← That’s my super easy recipe!
+You just need 5 minutes to make it.
 It turns out just as smooth, satiny, and creamy as store-bought jars… But for a fraction of the price!

+Sweetener.
 Unlike the original recipe that called for refined granulated sugar, you’ll sweeten your healthy flourless chocolate monster cookies with pure maple syrup.
 You want the kind that comes directly from maple trees!
-No artificial syrup or pancake syrup here.
 The only ingredient on its label should be “maple syrup,” and it generally comes in thin glass bottles or squat plastic jugs (like this!).

+Chocolate morsels.
 Time for more chocolate!
-Just like Wesley’s original batch, these healthy flourless chocolate monster cookies also include chocolate chips and M&Ms. I save some of the M&Ms to press into the tops of the cookies right before baking.
+Just like Wesley’s original batch, these chocolate monster cookies also include chocolate chips and M&Ms. I save some of the M&Ms to press into the tops of the cookies right before baking.
 I think it makes them look even cuter and more irresistible, don’t you?

 But wait… I’m getting ahead of myself!

-HOW TO BAKE HEALTHY FLOURLESS CHOCOLATE MONSTER COOKIES
+HOW TO MAKE THE BEST FLOURLESS CHOCOLATE MONSTER COOKIES

 Not that there’s anything wrong with one gigantic monster cookie… 😉